trueos/trueos-docs/trueos-handbook/using.rst

 .. figure:: images/network11.png

-   : Advanced Tab of a Wireless Interface
+   : Wireless Interface - Advanced

 The :guilabel:`Info` tab, seen in :numref:`Figure %s <network12>`, shows
 the current network status and statistics for the wireless interface.